Gammarus roeseli: Distribution

 Gammarus roeselii originated in the Balkan area of Europe, and appears to have populated the Pannonian Basin as a glacial refuge before expanding into central and western Europe 10,000 years ago.
 It is now widespread across continental Europe.
 Having been in France since at least the mid-1800s it is considered to be a well-established non-native species in central, northern, and western Europe.
 However, it continues to expand its distribution range, including into new river basins in Italy in the 2010s.
 Even within the same geographic area – for example in France – some refer to the species as being invasive while others refer to it as being naturalized.

 Cryptic species complex

 Molecular phylogeographic studies based primarily on mitochondrial markers suggest that G. roeselii is not a single species but a cryptic species complex with deeply divergent evolutionary lineages.
 Recent analyses identified 13 well-supported molecular operational taxonomic units (MOTUs), indicating numerous locally endemic lineages across the Balkan Peninsula.
 These lineages diverged mainly during the Miocene and Pliocene (ca. 20–2.6 Ma), indicating an ancient origin rather than recent ecological separation.
+Their cryptic nature may result not only from true morphological similarity but also from high within-lineage variation that obscures differences between species.
 Most lineages show restricted geographic ranges, highlighting the Balkan Peninsula as a hotspot of freshwater endemism.